 These blisters can get bigger and bigger until they snap and release the fluid inside the blister.
-Those who walk often know that blisters can be VERY painful and sometimes debilitating.
+Those who walk often know that blisters can be very painful and sometimes debilitating.
 Now, let’s try to imagine how painful this can be for such a tiny animal as a guinea pig.

 Basically, bumblefoot is a condition in which guinea pig’s footpad is inflamed.
-This inflammation can also lead to overgrowth, making the feet significantly bigger thus reducing its walking ability.
+This inflammation can also lead to overgrowth, making the feet significantly bigger.
+Thus, reducing its walking ability.
 As this is treated as an infection, if left untreated, it can lead to amputation.

 The causes for bumblefoot can be different, yet these are the main causes – the lack of vitamin C and wire floor caging.
 Wire floor caging is known to increase the pressure on the feet.
 If you notice your guinea pig walking strangely or you see something on the skin of the foot, visit the vet immediately.

 Urine scald is a skin problem that can be caused by some internal problems.
 As its name implies, the problem has to do with the urine and this issue can be seen between the back legs, in genitals.

 Urine scald is usually associated with medical conditions, such as urinary tract or bladder stones.
 These stones can scratch the urinary tract when the guinea pig pees, making the skin around the genitals red and inflamed.

 Depending on the size of the stones, your guinea pig’s bladder can be so irritated that it may completely block the urethra, thus preventing your guinea pig from peeing.
 The common symptom of this skin problem is when your guinea pig refuses to eat.